tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- [Paper Link](https://arxiv.org/pdf/1907.02582.pdf)
 * ***Jia, Yunzhe, et al. "Improving the Quality of Explanations with Local Embedding Perturbations." _Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_.
 2019.***
 	- [Paper Link](https://people.eng.unimelb.edu.au/baileyj/papers/KDD2019.pdf)
+	- propose a local intrinsic dimensional-ity (LID) based locality constraint.
+Based on this, we then propose anew neighborhood generation method.
+Our method first fits a localembedding/subspace around a given instance using the LID of thetest instance as the target dimensionality, then generates neighborsin the local embedding and projects them back to the original space.
 ### Example-based explantions: <a name="example_agnostic"></a>
 * ***Wachter, Sandra, Brent Mittelstadt, and Chris Russell.
 "Counterfactual explanations without opening the black box: Automated decisions and the GDPR." _Harv.
 JL & Tech._ 31 (2017): 841.***
 	- [Paper Link](https://arxiv.org/ftp/arxiv/papers/1711/1711.00399.pdf)